 Grade Grade points Definition A 4.00 Exceptional performance; all course objectives achieved; objectives met in a consistently outstanding manner A- 3.70 (A and A-).
-B+ 3.30 Very good performance; significantly more than the majority В 3.00 of the course objectives achieved (majority being at least two- thirds); objectives met in a consistently thorough manner (B+, В- 2.70 B and B-).
-C+ 2.30 This grade is awarded for an achievement considered by C 2.00 content experts as meeting the course requirements in all C- 1.70 respects (C+, C, and C-) D+ 1.30 Minimally acceptable performance: less than the majority but Dτ 1.50 more than the minimum required course objectives achieved; D 1.00 objectives met at a minimally acceptable level (D+ and D).
+B+ 3.30 Very good performance; significantly more than the majority of the course objectives achieved (majority being at least two- В 3.00 thirds); objectives met in a consistently thorough manner (B+, В- 2.70 B and B-).
+C+ 2.30 This grade is awarded for an achievement considered by C 2.00 content experts as meeting the course requirements in all respects (C+, C, and C-) C- 1.70 respects (C+, C, and C-) D+ 1.30 Minimally acceptable performance: less than the majority but D 1.00 more than the minimum required course objectives achieved; objectives met at a minimally acceptable level (D+ and D).
 F 0.00 Unacceptable performance: minimum required course objectives not met; objectives not met at a minimally acceptable level; no credit earned (F).